Anastasia-Labs/design-patterns/utxo-indexers/UTXO-INDEXERS.md

 index of its output) lexicographically, first by transaction hash and then by output index.
 For the transaction builder to determine the indices of the inputs, it needs to order them in the same way before creating the redeemer.

+When using this design pattern to index multiple elements in the same data-structure there is a dangerous footgun that can lead to vulnerabilites.
+You have to account for the fact that since there redeemer can contain arbitrary information, a malicious user may attempt to provide duplicate indices in their redeemer, which if unaccounted for, could trick the smart contract validation logic into believing all the relevant inputs have been processed and validated against (when in actuality the contract has processed and validated the same inputs multiple times thus allowing other inputs to be spent without being validated against).

+A common way to avoid this potential attack vector is to add checks to your onchain code to enforce that all the indices provided by the redeemer are unique (ie. there are no duplicates).
+Another way is to introduce checks to your onchain code to enforce that the provided indices list is sorted and then instead of using `elemAt` (which gets the element at the provided index and discards the list of untraversed elements) you use a variant that keeps the untraversed elements and continues on to find the next element.
+In this solution you should provide the relative indices in the redeemer (the number of elements between the current element and the previous element) instead of providing their absolute indexes.

 ## Conclusion